atEverychance/ProjectCR/proposal.md

 - Verify security measures
 - Experience the full system at scale

-### Phase 6: Post-Launch Support - $5,000
+### Phase 6: Post-Launch Support (Backend & Frontend) - $5,000
 Think of this as your insurance policy - we're here to make sure everything runs smoothly after launch.
 We'll watch for any hiccups, make quick adjustments based on real usage, and keep everything running like a well-oiled machine.
+We'll also provide ongoing support for both the backend and frontend, ensuring any issues are addressed promptly.

 What you'll be able to test:
 - Submit and track support requests